Timon-2022/Timon-2022/README.md

 More info
 - major in ME in CAU.
 - work for finance&consulting company for 3 yrs.
-- Now work for myself.
+- Now work for an edp.co .

 <!---
 Timon-2022/Timon-2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.